Xfers/docs/source/index.md

 }
 ```

 This will return transfer in info specific to the user.
+This information is used for topping up the user's Xfers account.

+On your User Interface, instruct the user to make a bank transfer to the bank name and bank account number specified. **The user must also include his mobile phone number in the "Initials" and "Comments for Recipient" field when doing a bank transfer** so Xfers can identify which user this bank transfer belongs to.

 #### HTTPS Request